 The Expert Trackball feels decently built.
 While it's entirely made out of plastic, it feels sturdy and doesn't creak or squeak under the weight of your hand.
 The scroll ring has some slight wiggle to it, but doesn't feel poorly made.
 There are small rubber feet on the bottom of the mouse to fully prevent it from moving on the desk.

 The ergonomics of the Kensington Expert Mouse Wireless Trackball are very good.
 The removable wrist pad is comfortable but firm and provides good support of the wrist.
 Due to the design of this mouse, no standard grip can be achieved and your hand will generally stay on the trackball.
 The top right and left buttons may also be difficult for some to reach, depending how your hand rests on the trackball.
-The Logitech MX ERGO is another trackball mouse with a more comfortable design.
+If you're looking for a more comfortable and conventional trackball mouse, check out the Logitech MX ERGO, the Logitech ERGO M575, or the Logitech M570.

 The sensor of the Expert Mouse is positioned underneath the trackball.
 The trackball is held in place by gravity and can be easily removed by flipping the mouse over, allowing you to clean the sensors.